 Will the proposal result in: Poten.
 Signif.
 Less than Signif. with Mitigation Less Than Signif.
 No Impact Reviewed Under Previous Document 1.
-Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal, contribute significantly to greenhouse gas emissions or significantly increase energy consumption, or eliminate important examples of the major periods of California history or prehistory?
-X

-Will the proposal result in: Poten.
-Signif.
-Less than Signif. with Mitigation Less Than Signif.
-No Impact Reviewed Under Previous Document 2.
-Does the project have the potential to achieve short- X term to the disadvantage of long-term environmental goals?
-3. Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects and the effects of probable future projects.)
-X 4.
-Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
-X 5.
-Is there disagreement supported by facts, reasonable assumptions predicated upon facts and/or expert opinion supported by facts over the significance of an effect which would warrant investigation in an EIR?
-X
+Does the project have the potential to substantially degrade the quality of the environment substantially Х reduce the publication of the environment, substantially fish or wildlife population to drop below self sustaining levels threaten to eliminate a plant or animal community substantially reduce the number or restrict the range of a rare or endangered plant or animal, contribute significantly to greenhouse gas emissions or significantly increase energy consumption, or eliminate important examples of the major periods of California history or prehistory?
+2. Does the project have the potential to achieve short- Х term to the disadvantage of long-term environmental goals?
+3. Does the project have impacts that are individually Х limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects and the effects of 1 Does the projects.) v 4. vill cause substantial advarse offacts on human Λ beings either directly or indirectly?
+5 Is there disagreement supported by facts, reasonable X 5. assumptions predicated upon facts and/or expert opinion supported by facts over the significance of an effect which would warrant investigation in an EIR ?